-Groundbreaking Tuesday for semi-pro baseball stadium in Utica
+Groundbreaking Tuesday for Utica semi-pro baseball park

 Utica — A groundbreaking for a sports stadium city officials hope will generate tax revenue and become an family entertainment hot spot for Macomb is slated for Tuesday.